Liquid Medications¶

 Never use a kitchen spoon to measure liquid medications.
 Always use one of the following:

-- Oral syringe — most accurate, especially for small volumes under 5 mL
+- Oral syringe — most accurate, especially for volumes under 5 mL

 - Medicine cup — suitable for volumes 5 mL and above